-Check out last week’s top 10 over-performing Facebook posts, from the several hundred progressive groups followed by our friends at CrowdTangle.
-Of note this week: lots of post-election talk, plus a three-fer for Brave New Films.
+Check out last week’s top 10 over-performing Facebook posts, from the (roughly) 500 progressive groups followed by our friends at CrowdTangle.

 Explanation of the Scoring